dellaert/19F-4476/proj3.md

 ### Introduction
-Estimating the geometry of a 3D scene, e.g. the position of the camera relative to a known object, can be done if the camera parameters are known.
-However, this is limited since from a single view scene structure and depth are inherently ambiguous.
-The importance of knowing camera parameters will become more clear in Part 2 where you will use multiple views.
+In this first part you will perform pose estimation in an image taken by an uncalibrated camera.
+Pose estimation is incredibly useful, as we saw in class: it is used in VR, AR, controller tracking, autonomous driving, and even satellite docking.
 Recall that for a pinhole camera model, the camera matrix $$ P \in \mathbb{R}^{3\times4} $$ is a projective mapping from world (3D) to pixel (2D) coordinates defined up to a scale.

 $$
 \begin{align}